-The City is aggressively replacing lead water service pipes and will be in contact when your area is scheduled.
+The City is aggressively replacing lead pipes used for water service lines and will be in contact when your area is scheduled.

 THE CITY'S ROLE

 - Lead pipe replacement will be coordinated with necessary water main and road upgrades. - You will be notified of scheduled work two to three months in advance. - Once your area is scheduled, you will receive an information package to guide you through the process with ongoing support by City staff.